-At the Annual Meeting, unitholders are being asked to elect four directors to serve on the Board until the next annual meeting or until their successors are elected and qualified.
+At the Annual Meeting, unitholders are being asked to elect each of seven directors to serve on the Board until the 2021 annual meeting or until such director's successor is elected and qualified, or until such director's earlier death, resignation or removal.
 In addition to the nominees listed below, pursuant to the LP Agreement, SP General Services LLC ("SPGS" or the "Manager") has designated Warren G. Lichtenstein and Jack L. Howard to serve as directors effective as of the date of the Annual Meeting.

-The persons named in the enclosed form of proxy have advised that, unless contrary instructions are received, they intend to vote "FOR" the four nominees named by the Board and listed on the following table.
+The persons named in the enclosed form of proxy have advised that, unless contrary instructions are received, they intend to vote "FOR" the seven nominees named by the Board and listed on the following table.
 The Board does not expect that any of the nominees will be unavailable for election as a director.
 However, if by reason of an unexpected occurrence one or more of the nominees is not available for election, the persons named in the form of proxy have advised that they will vote for the substitute nominees as the Board may propose.

 Each of the following nominees is currently serving as a director.
-Each of the biographies of the nominees for election as directors below contains information regarding the person's service as a director, business experience, director positions held currently or at any time during the past five years, and the experience, qualifications, attributes and skills that caused the Corporate Governance and Nominating Committee and the Board to determine that the person should be nominated for election as a director of the General Partner at the Annual Meeting.
+Each of the biographies of the nominees for election as directors below contains information regarding the person's service as a director, business experience, director positions held currently or at any time during the past five years and the experience, qualifications, attributes and skills that caused the Corporate Governance and Nominating Committee and the Board to determine that the person should be nominated for election as a director of the General Partner at the Annual Meeting.
 The following information is as of the Record Date.
-Allan Tessler, current independent director and member of the Corporate Governance and Nominating Committee, has advised the Company that he intends to retire from the Board effective as of the date of the Annual Meeting.
-Following the Annual Meeting, there will be a vacancy on the Board which the Company intends to fill via a robust and comprehensive search process.
-It is anticipated that any new independent director would become a member of the Corporate Governance and Nominating Committee after his or her election.